robotology/blockfactory/example/README.md

 # Toolbox Example

 This folder contains a simple toolbox with a test block.
-It can be used as starting point to create a new toolbox based on the machinery provided by Whole Body Toolbox.
+It can be used as starting point to create a new toolbox based on the machinery provided by BlockFactory.

 It is also the result of the tutorial [Toolbox Example](https://robotology.github.io/wb-toolbox/mkdocs/create_new_library/).